In light of the recent coronavirus outbreak, the majority of office-based workers have transitioned to remote working.

 Give it a try

-Everyone has their own working style and you won’t know if two screens are right for yours until you give it a try.
-Like any change, it will take a little while for you to familiarize yourself with the possibilities and parameters.
-The initial adjustment period normally lasts a week or two, but afterwards you will wonder how you ever did without a second screen.
+Once you’re familiar with using two monitors (the adjustment period is usually a week or two), you’ll wonder how you ever managed without a second screen.
 If you use an ergonomic ‘split’ keyboard, imagine trying to go back to using a regular one?
 It would seem cumbersome and unproductive, right?
 That’s the kind of impact a second monitor would have.
 Why not ask an IT expert about how you can get started today?

 The benefits of dual monitors

-Dual monitors also help people maintain focus.
-Imagine being able to keep your emails or Twitter open on one screen, checking updates at a glance, whilst focusing on another document at the same time.
-This means you only have to break concentration when something really important comes up.
-A second monitor facilitates team and creativity; making it easier to collaborate with colleagues as you can keep your shared ideas on one screen, whilst working on the other.
+Dual monitors also help to maintain focus.
+Imagine being about to have your email inbox open on one screen, whilst being able to work on another document on a secondary screen.
+It would allow you to stay concentrated on certain tasks, only having to break this concentration when something important comes up on your other screen.
+Ultimately, a second monitor facilitates communication and creativity; making it easier to collaborate with colleagues as you can keep your shared ideas on one screen, whilst working on the other.

-The benefits really do go on and on; multi-taking is made easy, copying and pasting between two documents is painless, the efficacy of Skype conferences can be boosted by having an entire screen dedicated for your notes.
-But perhaps the most important benefit of all is that dual screen configurations have been found to be more pleasant to use which actually makes working more enjoyable.
+The benefits are endless; multi-taking is made easy, copying and pasting between two documents is painless, and the efficacy of Skype conferences can be boosted by having an entire screen dedicated to your notes.
+Perhaps the most important benefit is that dual screen configurations are generally more pleasant to use, making working remotely more enjoyable, which is especially pertinent during such a difficult time.

 What you will need